 - Dependency resolution proceeds slowly.

-- Use public API for dependency resolution which is not fully documented.
+- Use poorly documented API for dependency resolution.

 Here are some useful commands of the package managers which you can use to manage the distribution: